vlucas/hyperspan-website/README.md

 types of things, like file-based page routes, API routes, _true_ middleware, etc. but Hyperspan has a very different runtime and execution model.
 React-based frameworks ship all React components and code to the client by default, resulting in surprisingly large JS bundle sizes that grow more over time as your site does.
-Hyperspan takes the opposite approach, and does not ship ANY components to the client by default.
+Hyperspan takes the opposite approach, and does not ship ANY components or templates to the client by default.

 You can still use React/Preact client components with Hyperspan, but these are explicitly opt-in and are mounted as independent dynamic islands in a sea of otherwise static content that is not &quot;hydrated&quot;.

 React frameworks are all JavaScript, all the time, delivered to the client.
-Hyperspan is mostly static content and markup delivered to the client, with JavaScript sprinkles where needed.
+Hyperspan is mostly static content and markup delivered to the client, with JavaScript sprinkles only where needed.

 ## Philosophy